codewithbro95/crewai-js/README.md

 That’s why I began building **CrewAI-JS**—a framework where developers can easily work with AI agents, especially for projects that integrate LLMs, without needing to reinvent the wheel.

+## 🚨Note(Attention):
+I’ve stopped maintaining this repository because I don’t have enough time lately.
+If anyone is interested in taking over this repo, please reach out to me at [x.com/fotie_codes](https://x.com/fotie_codes)

 ## How Does It Work?

 CrewAI-JS replicates the core functionality of CrewAI but for JavaScript.
 It introduces: